MC Lars

 and multiple TEDx events.
 His work frequently references authors like William Shakespeare, Edgar Allan Poe, and Herman Melville, and he is considered a key figure in the early nerdcore movement.

 Education

 Lars attended Stevenson School, a high school in Pebble Beach, California.
-He later studied English literature at Stanford University and Shakespeare at Oxford University in England, eventually earning a master's degree in Instructional design.
+He later studied English literature at Stanford University and Shakespeare at Oxford University in England, eventually earning a master's degree in instructional design.

-Career and Live Performances
+Career

 Lars has toured and performed alongside a wide range of artists across genres, including mainstream acts such as Snoop Dogg, Nas, Lupe Fiasco, Simple Plan, Gym Class Heroes, T-Pain, and Insane Clown Posse, as well as alternative and nerdcore staples like Say Anything, Bowling for Soup, MC Frontalot, mc chris, and Wheatus.